Trevena Inc. (TRVN) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 7.08 million shares valued at $15.15 million.
 The investor’s holdings represent 4.39% of the TRVN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is NEA Management Company, LLC with 3.81 million shares valued at $8.16 million to account for 2.36% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 2.63 million shares representing 1.63% and valued at over $5.63 million, while Geode Capital Management, LLC holds 0.70% of the shares totaling 1.14 million with a market value of $2.43 million.

-Trevena Inc. (NASDAQ: TRVN) is -19.63% lower on its value in year-to-date trading and has touched a low of $0.61 and a high of $3.68 in the current 52-week trading range.
+Trevena Inc. (NASDAQ: TRVN) is -19.16% lower on its value in year-to-date trading and has touched a low of $0.63 and a high of $3.68 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The TRVN stock was last observed hovering at around $1.86 in the last trading session, with the day’s loss setting it -0.14% off its average median price target of $5.00 for the next 12 months.
-It is also 71.33% off the consensus price target high of $6.00 offered by 5 analysts, but current levels are 65.6% higher than the price target low of $5.00 for the same period.
+The TRVN stock was last observed hovering at around $1.66 in the last trading session, with the day’s gains setting it 0.07% off its average median price target of $5.00 for the next 12 months.
+It is also 71.17% off the consensus price target high of $6.00 offered by 5 analysts, but current levels are 65.4% higher than the price target low of $5.00 for the same period.

 Trevena Inc. (TRVN) Analyst Forecasts